EricTheToon/Fortlatro/README.md

 [Title Card] - Uncommon - Fortlatro Jokers give X1.5 Mult

+Banana Smoothie - Uncommon - 10X Mult if this is the rightmost joker self destruct on use

+Sprite Duping - Rare - All skip rewards are doubled

+Prebuild - Uncommon - When adding a new Joker gain a random consumable

+Shogun X - Uncommon - Gain +50 chips for every consumable card used this ante

 # 2 Decks
 Eric Deck - Start with Eric

 Crac Deck - Start with 4 Cracs that ALWAYS trigger from Infinity

+# 12 Vouchers
+Dumpster Diving - 1/3 Chance to spawn a random consumable at the end of the round (no need to have room)

+Trash Tycoon - Spawn a random consumable at the end of the round (no need to have room)

+Riftjector Seat - The next time you would die destroy this voucher instead

+Failsafe Riftjector - The next time you would die survive 25% this voucher is destroyed

+Rarity Check - Common and Uncommon Jokers give +4 Mult

+Prestige Check - Rare and Legendary Jokers give +8 Mult

+Last Shots - Last 2 Hands of the round give +5 Mult and +50 Chips

+Extended Mag - Last 2 Hands of the round give +10 Mult and +100 Chips

+Danger Hero - Final Hand of round gives X2 Chips

+Last Stand - Final Hand of round gives X2 Mult

+Trash Talk - X2 Blind Payout -1 Discards

+Toxicity - X2 Blind Payout -1 Hands

 # 22 Tarots
 Left Handed Death - its just death but backwards i made it specifically to fuck with Crac since he keeps messing it up and then he installed a persona tarot card mod so now its a persona death tarot